Enter a search term such as “mobile analytics” or browse our content using the filters above.

 Upon its release in March 2016, YesPath compared its AI approach to Facebook’s, where an algorithm determines the best content for your news feed.

-For more on AI, subscribers can check out our report, Marketing in the Age of Artificial Intelligence.
+For more on AI, subscribers can check out our report, Marketing in the Age of Artificial Intelligence, or discover the world of AI-powered marketing at Econsultancy’s Supercharged event in London on July 4th.